devo002/Voice_booking_Crew/README.md

 underlying action failed for a real-world reason" are different failure classes and usually deserve different repair strategies.

-### Known issue: guardrail retries aren't side-effect-safe
+### Known issue: retries aren't side-effect-safe

-The eval suite (see below) caught this, and a dedicated isolation test confirmed it: **a guardrail retry can silently double-book a slot.**
+The eval suite (see below) caught this, and a dedicated isolation test confirmed it: **a g retry can silently double-book a slot.**
 `book_slot` has a side effect (it writes to the calendar) but isn't idempotent.
-When the Scheduling Agent's first response doesn't match the guardrail's expected format, CrewAI retries the *same task* -- which calls `book_slot` again for the same date/time.
+When the Scheduling Agent's first response doesn't match the expected format, CrewAI retries the *same task* -- which calls `book_slot` again for the same date/time.
 The first (hidden) call already booked it successfully; the retried call then sees that slot as taken and reports a *self-inflicted* conflict, which the `Flow` reads as